 - Member-at-Large: Dr. Tina Holland, President of Our Lady of the Lake College

-Special thanks to the staff at Pennington Biomedical Research Center, and to 2015-16 CLCU President, Dr. David Landry.
+Special thanks to the staff at Northwestern State University, and to 2016-17 CLCU President, Dr. Jim Henderson.